What Are The Weirdest Pasta Shapes?

 Number 2: Fusilli Capri

 As devoted fusilli fans, you can imagine our delight when we stumbled across this ridiculously oversized pasta shape in a tacky little tourist shop in the centre of Venice.
-We immediately grabbed ourselves five bags of the stuff, but the fact that four of them are still gathering dust in the back of our food cupboard tells you all you need to know about what we think of it.
+We immediately grabbed five bags of the stuff, but the fact that four of them are still gathering dust in the back of our food cupboard tells you all you need to know about what we think of it.

 Number 1: Su Filindeu